Weak China data weigh on dollar, commodity currencies

 Anxiety about the world's second-biggest economy had pushed the dollar to three-week lows against a basket of currencies as expectations faded on a U.S. rate increase later this year.

-The dollar index, which tracks the U.S. currency against a basket of six major currencies, hit a three-week low of 94.539 before retracing much of the decline to be fractionally lower at 94.759.
+The dollar index .DXY, which tracks the U.S. currency against a basket of six major currencies, hit a three-week low of 94.539 before retracing much of the decline to be fractionally lower at 94.759.

 The dollar was down 0.15 percent at 119.820 yen, while the euro rose to $1.14110, a three-week peak, before easing to $1.1381, according to EBS data.